DerevenetsArtyom/DjangoGirls/README.md

 DjangoGirls

-One of my learning projects
+One of my learning projects.

-Try to fully understand what's going on
+Try to fully understand what's going on.

-And have some experienceand fun
+And have some experience and fun.

-All in all,this is just siimple blog
+All in all,this is just siimple blog.